rockysnow7/mlb-transformer/FORMAT.md

 the first line of a JSONL file is a JSON object containing the context of the game. all subsequent lines are JSON objects representing plays.

+a play line is either an introduction line or an information line.

+an introduction line contains the following fields:

+- `inning`: an inning object.
+- `type`: the play type, a string.

+information lines are described further below.

+an introduction line must be immediately followed by an information line, except in the case of a Game Advisory, as this does not require any additional information.

 ## context

 the context object contains the following fields: